hovancik/stretchly/README.md

 `posLongitude: 71`

 #### Editing postpone functionality
-In the config file, you can edit `microbreakPostpone` and `breakPostpone` to enable or disable ability to postopne breaks, `microbreakPostponeTime` and `breakPostponeTime` to change postopone time in seconds, `microbreakPostponesLimit` and `breakPostponesLimit` to change number of allowed postpones per break, and finally, `microbreakPostponableDurationPercent` and `breakPostponableDurationPercent` to change percentage of break in which user can postpone the break.
+In the config file, you can edit `microbreakPostpone` and `breakPostpone` to enable or disable ability to postopne breaks, `microbreakPostponeTime` and `breakPostponeTime` to change postopone time in milliseconds, `microbreakPostponesLimit` and `breakPostponesLimit` to change number of allowed postpones per break, and finally, `microbreakPostponableDurationPercent` and `breakPostponableDurationPercent` to change percentage of break in which user can postpone the break.

 #### New version notification
 In the config file, set `notifyNewVersion: false,` to disable new version notification.